open-toolchain/toolchain-utilities/README.md

 ## Classic Pipeline Duplication
 The [`duplicate_pipeline.sh`](duplicate_pipeline.sh) script allows to duplicate an existing pipeline _classic_ flavor in the toolchain.
 See the documentation of the script is [here](duplicate_pipeline_README.md)

-## (Time) Trigger for Delivery Pipeline
+## (Time) Trigger for Classic Pipeline
-The [README _Cloud Function Action for Delivery Pipeline_](time-trigger-pipeline/README.md) describes how to run a delivery pipeline on timely manner using IBM Cloud functions, alarms and rule.
+The [README _Cloud Function Action for Classic Pipeline_](time-trigger-pipeline/README.md) describes how to run a _classic_ delivery pipeline on timely manner using IBM Cloud functions, alarms and rule.
 See time-trigger-pipeline subdirectory.
+Note: this is more relevant to the _classic_ pipelines as tekton _pipelines_ will have built-in support for timed-trigger